Nanowire device for single virus delivery and sensing in vacuum

 Methodology

-1. An unprecedented capability to measure with high throughput (30 particles/minute) the stiffness of intact viruses to infer their infectivity potential, which is not reachable by other techniques.
+1. An unprecedented capability to measure with high throughput (30 particles/minute) the stiffness of intact viruses to infer their infectivity potential, not achievable with other techniques.

 2. The capability to count and characterize all the viral particles present in the liquid sample without loss of bioanalytes during the measurements.